Light up your life with 2-for-1 Black Friday offers on Philips Hue smart bulbs

 Let there be (voice-activated) light!
 We’ve found the top offers

 Smart bulbs!
 They’re convenient, colourful and long-lasting, but they’re usually more expensive than regular bulbs, making them a hot-ticket item when they’re discounted for Black Friday.
-This year Philips Hue launched a set of early Philips Hue Black Friday discounts on its entire range, ushering in three-for-two offers on most of its indoor bulbs, plus 25 per cent off many of its outdoor lights and lamps.
+This year Philips Hue launched plenty of Philips Hue Black Friday discounts on its entire range, ushering in three-for-two offers on most of its indoor bulbs, plus 25 per cent off many of its outdoor lights and lamps.

 To get started with smart lighting, you just need a smart lighting hub.
 This is a small box that connects to your router and acts as a point of contact for all of your various smart bulbs and switches.
 Different brands generally aren’t compatible with one another, annoyingly, so once you’ve started equipping rooms with Philips Hue, you’re pretty much committed to the brand.
 However, most smart home lighting setups can be controlled with most smart home speaker systems, so things should work fine whether you’ve got Alexa, Siri or Google Assistant in your home and on your phone.